smilingprogrammer/GSoC-2024-blog/weeks/week4.md

 - **Transitive Closure**: Ensured comprehensive analysis by considering indirect relationships within clusters.
 - **Visualization**: Provided clear visual representations of relationships within clusters, aiding in better understanding and validation of results.

 Overall, this week has been a testament to the power of combining advanced NLP techniques with graph-based analysis to achieve precise and meaningful results in clustering and representation tasks.
-The methodologies developed and the insights gained will undoubtedly contribute to future projects and research in NLP and data science.

 ## Findings and challenges